Families of singular K\"ahler-Einstein metrics

-\begin{bigthm} Let $\cX$ be a normal Kähler space and let $\pi:\cX \to \bD$ be a proper, surjective, holomorphic map such that \begin{enumerate} \item[$\bullet$] Each schematic fiber $X_t$ has semi- log canonical singularities. \item[$\bullet$] $\Krel$ is an ample $\mathbb Q$-line bundle. \end{enumerate} In particular, $X_t$ is a stable variety for any $t\in \bD$.
+\begin{bigthm} Let $\cX$ be a normal Kähler space and let $\pi:\cX \to \bD$ be a proper, surjective, holomorphic map such that \begin{enumerate} \item[$\bullet$] Each schematic fiber $X_t$ has semi-log-canonical singularities. \item[$\bullet$] $\Krel$ is an ample $\mathbb Q$-line bundle. \end{enumerate} In particular, $X_t$ is a stable variety for any $t\in \bD$.
 Assume additionally that the central fiber $X_0$ is irreducible.

-Let $\om_{X_t}+dd^c \f_t$ be the Kähler-Einstein metric of $X_t$ and let $D=(s=0)\subset \cX$ be a divisor which contains $\mathrm{Nklt}(\cX,X_0)$, cf \eqref{nklt}.
+Let $\om_{X_t}+dd^c \f_t$ be the Kähler-Einstein metric of $X_t$ and let $D=(s=0)\subset \cX$ be a divisor which contains $\mathrm{Nklt}(\cX,X_0)$, cf \eqref{nonkltlocus}.
 Fix some smooth hermitian metric $|\cdot|$ on $\mathcal O_\cX(D)$.
 Up to shrinking $\bD$, then for any $\ep>0$, there exists $C_{\ep}>0$ such that the inequality